Performance Coaching: How To Become A Performance Coach

 Being a performance coach will require you to have a specific skill set.
 Let’s go through all of them one by one:

-You don’t need to be Freud but you definitely need a basic grasp of how the human mind works.
-Most of your work will be about gliding through a client’s mind and seeing where all they have set obstacles for themselves.
-In order to this, you can’t afford to be completely ignorant about basic human psychology.
+You don’t need to be Freud, but you definitely need a basic grasp of how the human mind works.
+Our findings show that most of your work will be about gliding through a client’s mind and seeing where they have set obstacles for themselves.
+In order to do this, you can’t afford to be completely ignorant about basic human psychology.

 A performance coach needs to be able to give actions to their clients with proper clarity.
-In order to do this, a performance coach must have the ability to form clearly formed and concise strategy.
-Giving proper clarity is extremely critical because without it your clients will be lost.
+In order to do this, a performance coach must have the ability to form clearly defined and concise strategies.
+Our findings show that giving proper clarity is extremely critical because, without it, your clients will be lost.

-An important element of being a performance coach is the connection and trust that you build with your clients.
-The best way that you can make this connection quickly is through rapport building.
+Our research indicates that an important element of being a performance coach is the connection and trust that you build with your clients.
+The best way to make this connection quickly is through rapport-building.

 A performance coach’s main challenge lies in increasing the overall performance of their client.
 The only way that you can do so is by not BSing around.
-The only way you can improve one’s performance is by putting up a mirror in front of them.
-You have to brutally and honestly tell them when they are not following certain actions, being “nice” is not going to help anyone.
+The only way you can improve someone’s performance is by putting a mirror in front of them.
+Our research indicates that you have to brutally and honestly tell them when they are not following certain actions; being “nice” is not going to help anyone.
 They are not paying you to be nice to them.

 Yes, being a good coach now includes being a good businessman as well.
 They are not mutually exclusive anymore.
 You can learn more about how a coaching business works by checking out my free webinar below.
 You can also check for transformational coaching skills for further help!